-If a student has been sent home after exhibiting COVID-19 symptoms, the student cannot return to school until after the student has been fever free without fever reducing medication for 24 hours.
-Any student exhibiting COVID-19 symptoms cannot return to school until they have a doctor's authorization or negative covid test and have been symptom free of all communicable illnesses for 24 hours in accordance with the CDC guidelines.
-The doctor's authorization can be in the form of a negative COVID-19 test, a positive test for a disease other than COVID-19 (i.e. the student is suffering from a sinus infection) or another medical explanation ruling out COVID-19.
+If a student has been sent home after exhibiting COVID-19 symptoms, the student cannot return to school until after the student has been fever free without fever reducing medication for 72 hours.
+Any student exhibiting COVID-19 symptoms cannot return to school until they have a doctor's authorization and have been symptom free of all communicable illnesses for 72 hours in accordance with the CDC guidelines.
+The doctor's authorization can be in the form of a negative COVID-19 tes, a positive test for a disease other than COVID-19 (i.e. the student is suffering from a sinus infection) or another medical explanation ruling out COVID-19.
 If a student is exhibiting COVID-19 symptoms and has not been tested, the student must be symptom free for 10 days before returning to school.

 If a student exhibits any symptoms of communicable illness while at school, they will be immediately quarantined (to the extent possible) from other children and parents and guardians will be notified to pick them up and take them home.
-Students will have the opportunity to be tested for Covid-19 with parent permission.
 Students shall always be supervised, while maintaining necessary precautions, while quarantined and waiting for pickup.